Ispi16/MicroservicesApp_Kubernetes_AWS/README.md

-Example Voting App
+App to vote your favourite programming language
 =========

-A simple distributed application running across multiple Docker containers.
+A microservices application.

 Getting started
 ---------------

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).

-## Linux Containers
+## Docker

 The Linux stack uses Python, Node.js, Java, with Redis for messaging and Postgres for storage.